5 ArchR workflow and different weight methods

 If we extract the gene expression from matrix, it will be in the form of RangedSummarizedExperiment.
 We can make use of ArchRMatrix2SCE

-to convert gene expression matrix to SingleCellExperiment object.
-It’s also important to note that gene expression from ArchR is library size normalized (not logged)
+to convert gene expression matrix to a SingleCellExperiment object.
+It’s also important to note that gene expression from ArchR is library size normalized (not logged).

 ##